 Keep the Season Merry and Safe with Innovative Takes on Holiday Gatherings

 Keep the Season Merry and Safe.
 The 2020 holiday season poses new challenges for parents trying to balance family life and health concerns.
-However, with caution and creativity, it is still possible to enjoy some seasonal socializing.
-Families who have already experienced stress or loss over the past year may especially benefit from the opportunity to laugh, interact, and even celebrate.
+However, it is still possible to enjoy some seasonal socializing with caution and creativity.
+Families who have experienced stress or loss over the past year may significantly benefit from the opportunity to laugh, interact, and even celebrate.
 Whether you plan an online meet-up or a small in-person party, a little innovation can go a long way.
 This goes towards keeping the spirit of the holidays alive during difficult times.
-Barefoot Faith Journey invites you to consider the following ways to celebrate safely.
+Barefoot Faith Journey invites you to consider the following methods to celebrate safely.

 When health concerns are paramount, online might be best.

 The easiest way to keep a gathering safe is to host it remotely.
 By now, most of us are familiar with many online interaction technologies.
 With applications such as Zoom, Skype, and Facebook Messenger readily available, families can choose which best suits their personal preferences and tech capacities.
-Communication and planning are key to hosting a good remote party, so everyone knows when and how to join.
+Communication and planning are crucial to hosting an excellent remote party, so everyone knows when and how to join.

 Families used to online meet-ups for work, or school responsibilities might consider making their virtual gatherings more festive by adding costume themes.
 For more minor children, think about themes from superhero movies or their favorite animated series.
 Older children and adults might find a period dress a fun way to step out of every day.
 If everyone prepares snacks and beverages in advance, you can chat.
 Also, maybe even play games and enjoy some holiday treats.